 🌿 What is Viscum Used For?

-Viscum has been studied for its potential benefits, including:
+Viscum has been studied for its benefits, including:

-Some research suggests mistletoe extracts have immunomodulatory effects, helping balance immune responses and potentially boosting the body’s defense mechanisms against infections or chronic diseases.
+Some research demonstrates that mistletoe extracts have immunomodulatory effects, helping balance immune responses and potentially boosting the body’s defense mechanisms against infections or chronic diseases.

 Mistletoe has anti-inflammatory and analgesic properties and may be used to help manage conditions like arthritis, rheumatism, or fibromyalgia.

-Some studies suggest that mistletoe might help regulate blood pressure, especially in cases of hypertension.
-However, more evidence is needed in this area.
+Some studies demonstrate that mistletoe may help regulate blood pressure, especially in cases of hypertension.

 🩺 How is Viscum (Mistletoe) Administered?